-Budgeted cost: £ 31,500
+Budgeted cost: £ 3,579

 Activity Evidence that supports this approach Challenge number(s) addressed TA used across the school to support pupil premium and SEN pupils to close the gap in their understanding The EEF toolkit has shown strong evidence that small group support improves children's attainment.
 The toolkit estimates this at +4 months.
-1,2,3,4,6 One to one or small group work support for targeted pupils Feedback from TA to class teacher allows for adjustments and setting of new targets Lift off to Language 2 x sessions/week The EEF toolkit's key findings is that communication and language typically has a very high impact and can increase young children's learning by seven months 1,2,3,4,6 Once a week 'Brilliant Booster' session Target PP learners for initial development work Number Well Being Phonics Attention and Turn Taking The EEF toolkit has shown strong evidence that small group support improves children's attainment.
-The toolkit estimates this at +4 months.
-1,2,3,4,6
+1,2,3,4,6 One to one or small group work support for targeted pupils Feedback from TA to class teacher allows for adjustments and setting of new targets Lift off to Language 2 x sessions/week The EEF toolkit's key findings is that communication and language typically has a very high impact and can increase young children's learning by seven months 1,2,3,4,6 Once a week 'Brilliant Booster' session The EEF toolkit has shown strong evidence that small group support 1,2,3,4,6